pi-star-2025/pi_star/Pi Fundamentals/star_vision.md

 For light traveling in the sky, this is simply an array perpendicular to the c^2 mirror.

 For a star, this is a circle of light arrays emitted from the center at c.

+With red/blue/green, 3.141592 is a pipe.
+The c^3 mirror doesn't protrude but disappears behind the quantum possibilities of nitrogen (5 electrons).
+The 2 is a pipe between the quantum/real world.

+…

+Then by mimicking the "rules" (fusion and fission) of the star well enough, the 3.141592 pipe can drill in and then create its own rules via plant vision.